Open-Strata/OpenStrata.DevOps/src/CONTRIBUTING.md

 ## 📄 License

-By contributing to OpenStrata.DevOps, you agree that your contributions will be licensed under the [Apple Public Source License 2.0](LICENSE).
+By contributing to OpenStrata.DevOps, you agree that your contributions will be licensed under the [Apache License 2.0](LICENSE).

 ## 🙏 Thank You